MolBIFFM/diana/README.md

   }
 }
 ```
-The function used to combine community sizes in terms of nodes into the value
+The average of community sizes in terms of nodes decisive to meeting the
-decisive to meeting the community size threshold.
-The default setting is
+community size threshold.
+The default setting is `"mean"`.
+Available settings
-`"mean"`.
-Available settings are `"mean"`, `"median"`, `"mid-range"`, `"max"`,
+are `"mean"`, `"median"`, `"mid-range"`, `"max"`, and `"min"`.
-and `"min"`.

 ---